juliusg034/yetimoose-website/README.md

 ## Lessons Learned

 In this project I learned how to collaborate with a client.
-Working together on design and the expectation of the website was I very different experience than just making one for myself.
+Working together on design and the expectation of the website was a very different experience than just making one for myself.
 Planning ahead and managing time was one of the most important lessons from this experience.